tino-kuptz/advanced-mtr/README.md

 Software to perform an MTR (Matt's traceroute) and ping indivdiual hops separately.<br>Support for analyzing when exactly ping loss or interruptions occurred for individual hops.
 Results can also be **exported and imported as JSON**, making it easier to share with external parties for analysis 💪

+_Linux support is commented out in build process.
+In theory it should work, but I am not able to test it and I'm unwilling to release untested software._

-Runs on Windows, macOS and Linux thanks to Electron
+Runs on Windows and macOS thanks to Electron

 <img src="readme/screenshot-main.png" width="45%"></img> <img src="readme/screenshot-timeout.png" width="45%"></img>
 <img src="readme/screenshot-minutes.png" width="45%"></img> <img src="readme/screenshot-table.png" width="45%"></img>